-How to Write a Perfect Knowledge Base Article
+How to Write an Effective Knowledge Base Article

 What is a knowledge base?